CarlosNatanael/PyCheevos/README.md

 # PyCheevos
-Conjunto de ferramentas para lidar com conjuntos de conquistas do RetroAchievements usando Python
+Toolset for handling RetroAchievements achievement sets using Python